AleksejDix/modern-monorepo/solution3/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-- **Shell**: Container application that handles routing and composition
+- **Shell**: Container application with TanStack Router that handles routing and composition
 - **App1**: Dashboard micro frontend (React wrapped in Web Component with Shadow DOM)
 - **App2**: Settings micro frontend (React wrapped in Web Component with Shadow DOM)